fwilbor/liri-node-app/README.md

 Description

-Liri is a Node.js app that depends on user input from the command lineqaqypb Integrated Spotify, Bandsintown and OMDb APIs return information based in specific user input The following specific commands will return searc results from the API’s: liri node “concert-this” - to return recent band info and tour dates from Bandsintown API.
+Liri is a Node.js app that depends on user input from the command line

+Integrated Spotify, Bandsintown and OMDb APIs return information based in specific user input The following specific commands will return searc results from the API’s: liri node “concert-this” - to return recent band info and tour dates from Bandsintown API.